unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 ---
 home: false
-title: "Using uns.network with the CLI"
 sidebarDepth: 3
 ---

-# uns.network CLI
+# Using uns.network with the CLI

 <uns/> provides an interactive command line interface to create and manage your crypto accounts, your UNS protocol tokens and your UNIK NFT tokens.